The Placebo Effect,

 Hypertension, High Blood Pressure.

-Mr. Wright fully overcame his cancer.
+Mr. Wright went on to live a long, healthy life.
 Yes or no?
 What happened later?

 Depression.